 Blood and lymph cells are produced by the bone marrow and the lymphatic system.
 The bone marrow is the spongy material in the middle of some of our bones.
 The lymphatic system is a system made up of organs such as the:

 - spleen, which contains white blood cells that fight infection.

-Different types of white blood cells work to destroy organisms that get into the body.
+Different white blood cells destroy organisms that get into the body.
 They travel through your blood or lymphatic vessels to the area of damage or infection.
 Then they destroy the harmful organisms.